psmithdev/psmithdev/README.md

-# Hi!
-I'm Parker, a Software Developer!
+# I'm Parker, a Software Engineer!

 ## About Me
 I specialize in HTML, CSS, JavaScript, and have a passion for creating user-centered web applications.
 I believe in clean, efficient code and collaboration.